antleaf/rioxx/webroot/content/profiles/v2-0-rc-2/index.md

 aliases:
 - "/v2-0-rc-2/"
 layout: auto_profile
-deprecated: true
+status: deprecated
 ---

-Note that there is a newer version of the application profile - [please check here for the latest version](http://rioxx.net/versions/)
+Note that there is a newer version of the application profile - [please check here for the latest version](/release_notes/)

-This is an updated version of the RIOXX application profile.
-For more details on changes see the [release notes](/release_notes)

 ## Terminology